Objective comparison of methods to decode anomalous diffusion: Results

 In Fig.~\ref{fig:task1}f, we explore the effect of the trajectory length on the exponent prediction.
-As the trajectory length increases, the ${\rm MAE}$ rapidly decreases toward a value $\sim 0.1$ for the best performing methods.
+As the trajectory length increases, the ${\rm MAE}$ rapidly decreases toward a value $\approx 0.1$ for the best performing methods.
 Thus, the ${\rm MAE}$ of machine-learning approaches features a striking improvement with respect to the nearly constant ${\rm MAE}$ of the TA-MSD, demonstrating the capability of machine learning to take advantage of the information contained in longer trajectories.

-Last, we investigated the effect of the level of noise (Fig.~\ref{fig:task1}g).
+Last, we investigate the effect of the level of noise (Fig.~\ref{fig:task1}g).
 Even for SNR$=1$, i.e., when the standard deviation of the noise has the same amplitude as the displacement standard deviation, the top-performing methods show a greater than $2$-fold improvement in predicting $\alpha$ with respect to TA-MSD.
 Thus, while localization noise delays convergence of TA-MSD to its asymptotic behavior~\cite{kepten2015guidelines}, the top methods seem able to determine patterns associated to the correct exponent even from short-time behaviors, which is an ability particularly useful for many potential applications to the analysis of experimental data.

-\subsubsection{Task 2: Classification of the underlying diffusion model}
+\subsection{Task 2: Classification of the underlying diffusion model}

 We present the performance of the submitted methods to classify trajectories between the 5 diffusion models in Figs.~\ref{fig:task2} and~\ref{fig:T2_allD}.
-For this task, method performance varied more smoothly making it harder to identify a cluster of best-performing teams (Fig.~\ref{fig:task2}a-c).
-For each dimension, we identified 2 top teams that achieved rather similar scores.
+For each dimension of this task, a different number of methods showed comparable performance (Fig.~\ref{fig:task2}a-c).
+For each dimension, we selected the 2 teams that achieved top scores.
 These top positions were occupied by three teams with machine-learning methods operating on raw trajectories (teams \team{e} and \team{m}) or features (team \team{l}).
 In general, the use of features as input to machine learning models seems to provide better results as the trajectory dimension increases.